Our Team

 In addition to producing original ceramics, James has taught ceramics classes throughout the Bay Area for over 20 years and is currently teaching at the Walnut Creek Civic Arts studio.
 Jim has found the interaction with students to be a stimulating and thought-provoking balance to his hours of independent, quietly intense work.

-Phoebe Deutsche
+Phoebe Deutsch

 Teaching artist (she/her)